dvackermandev/demo-nysds-custom-input-labels/README.md

 # Demo NYSDS Custom Input Labels
 - We have established that using html labels outside the nys element causes issues so we must use the provided label prop currently.
-- Using the provided label prop here only causes a minor design change that I'm sure will be approved.
+- Using the provided label prop here only causes a minor design change.
 - nysds input events can be handled with a useEventListener() function located in /src/utilities.ts
 - Error handling can be managed using the nysds showError and errorMessage input props.